History of General Motors: 1907–1929

-Founder / president Durant eventually lost control of GM in 1910 to a bankers trust as the deal to buy Ford for $8 million dollars fell through, due to the large amount of debt (around $1 million dollars) that was taken on in its earlier acquisitions, while Samuel McLaughlin left at the same time.
+Founder / president Durant eventually lost control of GM in 1910 to a bankers trust as the deal to buy Ford for $8 million fell through, due to the large amount of debt (around $1 million) that was taken on in its earlier acquisitions, while Samuel McLaughlin left at the same time.
 Durant was forced out of the firm by the stockholders and then later co-founded the Chevrolet Motor Company in 1911 with Louis Chevrolet.
 McLaughlin then bought Chevrolet stock in 1912, and by 1915 had built Chevrolet in Canada and after a stock buyback campaign with the McLaughlin and DuPont corporations, and other Chevrolet stock holders, Durant returned to head GM in 1916, as Chevrolet owned 54.5% with the backing of Pierre S. du Pont.
 On October 13 of the same year, GM Company incorporated as the "General Motors Corporation" after McLaughlin merged his companies and Became the first General Motors Company of Canada Limited sold his Chevrolet stock to allow the incorporation, which in turn followed the incorporation of General Motors of Canada (reverting to General Motors Company upon emergence from bankruptcy in 2009 that left General Motors of Canada Limited as a Wholly-Owned Privet Canadian Company).
 Chevrolet entered the General Motors fold in 1918 as it became part of and merged into the corporation with R S McLaughlin as Director and vice-president of the corporation; its first GM car was 1918's Chevrolet 490.
 Du Pont later removed Durant from management in 1920, and various Du Pont interests held large or controlling GM shareholdings until about 1950.

 In 1918, GM acquired the Chevrolet stock from McLaughlin Motor Car Company of Oshawa, Ontario, Canada, manufacturer of the McLaughlin automobile since 1907 (later to be renamed McLaughlin-Buick) as well as Canadian versions of Chevrolet cars since 1915.
 The company was renamed General Motors of Canada Ltd., with R.S. ("Colonel Sam") McLaughlin as its first president and his brother George as vice-president allied with the Corporation 1919.
 Superior Court of Ontario Canada documents show the corporation as indirect parent of General Motors of Canada Limited.
 General Motors of Canada is a 100% owned Canadian Company.

 1918 also saw personnel increase at GM.
 The number of employees grew from about 49,000 workers to 85,000 workers.
 Many came from the South of the United States, as well as from Europe, to work at GM Michigan facilities.
-To accommodate them, GM began to build employee housing with the nearly $2.5 million dollars set aside for the project.
+To accommodate them, GM began to build employee housing with the nearly $2.5 million set aside for the project.
 This would become one of General Motors top 5 expenditures for the year 1919.
 1919 also brought changes to employee investment opportunities.
 Similar to modern-day 401(k) plans, all employees could invest a percentage of their wages or salary.
 GM proceeded to match every penny that their employees invested.